Limited Time 10% Off Everything on Website + Free Shipping Sale! – Use code : get10%off

 We designed a cone-shaped bag with one continuous seam that we could hang inside a bucket and pour water into.
 We cut out five bags using Aqualon Edge and sewed them together using different thread and needle combinations.

-We set up our test with a bucket that was the setup (thread and needle) we were currently using.
+We set up our test with a bucket, which was the setup (thread and needle) we were currently using.
 As well as other combinations of needles and PTFE threads.
 From the advice of the fabricator in the Northwest, we also tried a polyester thread called SunGuard to compare with the PTFE threads.

 Needle and Thread Combinations